A topic from the subject of Biochemistry in Chemistry.

 Key Concepts

-• Errors in DNA replication or repair can lead to genetic diseases
+• Errors in DNA replication or repair can lead to mutations, which may cause genetic diseases or cancer.

 DNA Structure, Replication, and Repair Experiment